-SR11 Sales Representative
+SR11 Sales Representative Technical Certificate of Credit

 The Sales Representative certificate is designed to prepare students for employment as a representative for manufacturers, wholesalers, retailers, and service occupations.
 As such, they will learn how to make customers interested in their merchandise and to arrange the sale of that merchandise.